bioinf/Sibelia/USAGE.md

 The file describes portion of the genomes, that found synteny block cover.
 First part of the file describes input chromosomes (see "Blocks coordinates" section).
-Second part of the file is a table with following collumns:
+Second part of the file is a table with following columns:

 1. Degree -- multiplicity of the synteny block.
 For example, if synteny block has degree = 3, then the are three instances of this block in the input